Pieter Bruegel the Elder: Reception history

 Bruegel's son Pieter could still keep himself and a large studio team busy producing replicas or adaptations of Bruegel's works, as well as his own compositions along similar lines, sixty years or more after they were first painted.
 The most frequently copied works were generally not the ones that are most famous today, though this may reflect the availability of the full-scale, detailed drawings that were evidently used.
 The most-copied painting is the Winter Landscape with (Skaters and) a Bird Trap (1565), of which the original is in Brussels; 127 copies are recorded.
 They include paintings after some of Bruegel's drawn print designs, especially Spring.

 The next century's artists of peasant genre scenes were heavily influenced by Brueghel.
 Outside the Brueghel family, early figures were Adriaen Brouwer (c.
 1605/6 – 1638) and David Vinckboons (1576 – c.
 1632), both Flemish-born but spending much of their time in the northern Netherlands.
 As well as the general conception of such kermis subjects, Vinckboons and other artists took from Bruegel "such stylistic devices as the bird's-eye perspective, ornamentalised vegetation, bright palette, and stocky, odious figures."
-Forty years after their deaths, and over a century after Bruegel's, Jan Steen (1626–79) continued to show a particular interest in Bruegelian treatments.
+Forty years after their deaths, and more than a century after Bruegel's, Jan Steen (1626–79) continued to show a particular interest in Bruegelian treatments.

 The critical treatment of Bruegel as essentially an artist of comic peasant scenes persisted until the late 19th century, even after his best paintings became widely visible as royal and aristocratic collections were turned into museums.
 This had been partly explicable when his work was mainly known from copies, prints, and reproductions.
 Even Henri Hymans, whose work of 1890/1891 was the first important contribution to modern Bruegel scholarship, could describe him thus: "His field of enquiry is certainly not of the most extensive; his ambition, too, is modest.
 He confines himself to a knowledge of mankind and the most immediate objects", a line no modern scholar is likely to take.
 As his landscape paintings, in good colour reproduction, have become his best-loved works, so his importance in the history of landscape art has become understood.